Instant Tom Yum Paste - Cock BrandAdd to cart16oz - $11.89

-This high quality product, imported from Thailand, is used to make Tom Yum soup.
+Imported from Thailand, used to make Tom Yum soup.
 Simply add two tablespoons of Instant Tom Yum paste to three cups of boiling water or chicken stock.
 Add fresh fish, prawns, mussel, scallop, squid, whatever seafood you like.
 Add your own fresh Thai chile peppers if preferred.
 Great tom yum!

 Lots of creative chefs use it as a base for all sorts of soups.